-Alcohol Beverage and Highly Regulated Industry Law: As the former general counsel to the New York State Liquor Authority, a former administrative law judge, and current commissioner of the New York State Gaming Commission, Mr. Riano is a leader in public and administrative law, particularly in relation to highly regulated industries.
+Alcohol Beverage and Highly Regulated Industry Law: As the former general counsel to the New York State Liquor Authority, a former administrative law judge, and former commissioner of the New York State Gaming Commission, Mr. Riano is a leader in public and administrative law, particularly in relation to highly regulated industries.
 Mr. Riano instituted the first commercial compliance agreements used by the New York State Liquor Authority and was among the first counsels in national history to levy negotiated million-dollar fines at each tier of the alcohol beverage control industry.
 Mr. Riano has counseled highly regulated clients on complex national and international regulatory matters, including before numerous state and federal agencies, particularly in emerging areas of law and regulation.
 Mr. Riano remains one of the only lawyers in the country to have public-side experience in multiple highly regulated industries.

 Lower and Higher Education Law: As the former assistant counsel to the governor of New York, Mr. Riano was responsible for the governor's legal portfolio of lower and higher education throughout the state.
 He is keenly aware of the special role that state and local law can play in the education space and has taught a course on higher education law at Columbia University for more than a decade.
 Mr. Riano also served as the chair of the Rules of University Conduct Committee of the Columbia University Senate, where he authored the first revision of the free speech and free expression rules at Columbia since the 1970s.